tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Claims.md

 > This text is part of a group of texts describing an [Asp.Net Core MVC template project](ReadMe.md).

-[**Authentication**](https://en.wikipedia.org/wiki/Authentication) is a term denoting a process that verifies the identity of an application user.

-[**Authorization**](https://en.wikipedia.org/wiki/Authorization) is a term denoting a process that decides if a user has the required permissions in order to access a certain resource provided by an application.
+[**Identity**](https://en.wikipedia.org/wiki/Digital_identity) is a software entity comprised of information about a person, an application, a device, etc. It is a collection of attributes and characteristics that identify an entity.

-[**Principal**](https://en.wikipedia.org/wiki/Principal_(computer_security)) is a software entity that can be authenticated by an application, computer or network and it may represent a user, an application, a computer and the like.
+[**Principal**](https://en.wikipedia.org/wiki/Principal_(computer_security)) is a software entity that can be authenticated by an application, computer or network and it represents the identity of a user, application, computer, etc.

 [**Identity Provider**](https://en.wikipedia.org/wiki/Identity_provider) is a term denoting a software component that issues, maintains and manages identity information for `Principals`.

+[**Identity Information**](https://en.wikipedia.org/wiki/Identity_and_access_management) is information, i.e. data, that identifies an entity.
+That entity could be a person, an application, a device, etc.

+[**Authentication**](https://en.wikipedia.org/wiki/Authentication) is a process that verifies the identity of a user, application, etc.

+[**Authorization**](https://en.wikipedia.org/wiki/Authorization) is a process that decides if a user has the required permissions in order to access a certain resource provided by an application.

 ## .Net Core Identity

-`Identity Information` is information, i.e. data, that identifies an entity.
-That entity could be a person or an application. `Authentication` is the verification of an `Identity`.

 As `Identity Information`, the .Net Core and Asp.Net Core, uses [Claims-based Identity](https://en.wikipedia.org/wiki/Claims-based_identity).
 The relevant .Net Core classes are part of the [System.Security.Claims](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims) namespace.